Ain't Your Mama: Controversy

 Within hours of the song's release, news outlets noted the fact that one of the song's producers was Dr. Luke.
-Many fans were outraged by the news as the song had been released less than a few hours after it was announced that singer Kesha's lawsuit against Luke had been thrown out by the judge presiding over the case.
+Many fans were outraged as the song had been released less than a few hours after it was announced that singer Kesha's lawsuit against Luke had been thrown out by the New York Supreme Court.
 Within hours, many Kesha supporters took to social media urging music buyers to boycott the song.
 The following day, E!
-News reported that the song itself was co-written by Dr. Luke and Meghan Trainor in 2014 prior to Kesha filing her lawsuit against Dr. Luke and was originally intended for Trainor's debut album Title, however Trainor ultimately decided not to use the song.
+News reported that the song itself was co-written by Luke and Meghan Trainor in 2014 prior to Kesha filing her lawsuit against Luke and was originally intended for Trainor's debut album Title, however Trainor ultimately decided not to use the song.
 Two years later after it was announced that Lopez had returned to Epic Records, the label that Trainor is also signed to, she recorded her own version of the song with Trainor providing background vocals after Trainor offered her the song.
-As Dr. Luke had already produced the song two years prior to Lopez recording her version, the two had no interaction during Lopez's recording of the song.
+As Luke had already produced the song two years prior to Lopez recording her version, the two had no interaction during Lopez's recording of the song.